solgenomics/Tea/README.md

 Do not forget to source .bashrc to be sure these changes take effect.

 R v3 must be installed for the interactive heatmap.
-The R libraries 'd3heatmap' and 'htmlwidgets' should also be installed.
+The R libraries 'd3heatmap', 'NOISeq' and 'htmlwidgets' should also be installed.

 --------------------------------------------